MicrosoftDocs/appcenter-docs/docs/distribution/codepush/react-native.md

 #endif
 ```

 To let the CodePush runtime know which deployment it should query for updates against, open your app's `Info.plist` file and add a new entry named `CodePushDeploymentKey`, whose value is the key of the deployment you want to configure this app against (e.g. the key for the `Staging` deployment for the `FooBar` app).
-You can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName>` in the CodePush CLI  and copying the value of the `Deployment Key` column which corresponds to the deployment you want to use (see below).
+You can retrieve this value by running `appcenter codepush deployment list -a <ownerName>/<appName> --displayKeys` in the CodePush CLI  and copying the value of the `Deployment Key` column which corresponds to the deployment you want to use (see below).
 Note that using the deployment's name (e.g. Staging) will not work.
 That "friendly name" is intended only for authenticated management usage from the CLI, and not for public consumption within your app.

 ![Deployment list](./images/rn-key-4.png)